-Research to Grassroots Grant funds must be budgeted in the following categories:
+Local Education and Demonstration grant funds must be budgeted in the following categories:

 - Salaries and Benefits: compensating yourself and/or employees (including students) of your institution for performing work directly related to the project.
-Provide base salary, FTEs, fringe benefit rates, and salary/benefits amounts requested. - Subawards: paying project collaborators who are not at your institution and/or to cover costs associated with the sub recipient's portion of the proposed project. - Contracted Services: includes paying for professional services (e.g., testing and analysis services, survey development and administration, computational services, website development or maintenance, professional production services (such as a videographer to produce educational electronic media), consultants, honoraria, speaker fees, producer labor, etc.
+Provide base salary, FTEs, fringe benefit rates, and salary/benefits amounts requested. - Subawards: paying project collaborators who are not at your institution and/or to cover costs associated with the sub recipient's portion of the proposed project. - Contracted Services: includes paying for professional services (e.g., testing and analysis services, survey development and administration, computational services, website development or maintenance, professional production services (such as a videographer to produce educational electronic media), consultants, honoraria, speaker fees, producer labor, etc. - Supplies: includes basic supplies and materials needed to carry out the project.
+Examples include: agricultural supplies (fencing, seeds, plants, fertilizer), field and lab supplies, minor equipment and tools (individual items that cost less than \$5,000), paper/envelopes, in-house photocopying of materials for workshops/meetings, software, books, shipping materials, etc. Any shipping costs associated with the purchase of supplies/materials should be included as supply costs.
+The purchase of food/refreshments for meetings/field days is only allowed if it is necessary to maintain the continuity of a project activity/meeting.
+It is considered a supply cost. - Communication: includes postage and mailing expenses (including shipping samples for analysis), printed materials (flyers, brochures, posters).
+This category also includes expenses for publishing articles in scientific journals or other types of field/program publications, or for commercial photocopying (Note: in-house photocopying falls under supplies)